Raft Oregon’s Wine Country

 These trips travel the most scenic section of the Rogue River on a 3 or 4 day trip.
 Most are accompanied by vintners from top wineries throughout the region that will share tastings and perhaps some special reserves.
 Some trips also feature tastings accompanied by Rogue Creamery’s award winning cheeses or guest chefs for foodies seeking a epicurean meal in a natural environment.
 Between paddling the mighty rapids, you can relax on your raft to take in the sweeping views, watch for the plentiful wildlife and soak in the simpler time.
 Don’t miss the Rogue River Museum where you’ll find farm tools and photos of the Rogue’s first settlers.

-Trips vary, so contact the Rogue River outfitters below for specific details on each trip.
+Trips vary, so contact the outfitters below for specific details on each trip.

-June 7- 10, 2012 – Wine on the River with OARS featuring Valley View Winery
+Rafting on the Rogue River with OARS featuring Valley View Winery

 Is any of the information on this page incorrect?